Cruentation: Use in anti-semitism

+Scientific explanations

-As the practice of anatomical dissection became more prevalent, medical professions became increasingly aware of circumstances in which dead bodies could autochthonously emit fluids.
-Cruentative procedures became increasingly stringent, and in 1545, Antonius Blancus was the first to question the reliability of cruentation as a practice.
-Nonetheless, the first published refutation appeared in 1669, more than a century later.
-Yet Alberti's Systema jurisprudentiae medicae [System of Forensic Medicine], published almost a century later, still encourages investigators to rely on torture and cruentation.
+As the practice of anatomical dissection became more prevalent, medical professions became increasingly aware of circumstances in which dead bodies could spontaneously emit fluids.
+As a body begins to decompose, purge fluid begins to accumulate in the lungs.
+This reddish-brown fluid could leak from the mouth or nose of a corpse as it was moved at a trial.

+Views of the Protestant Church

 The rise of anatomical approaches to sanguine emissions also coincided with disruption in the theological underpinnings of cruentation.
-After the Lutheran Reformation the practice of cruentation was unwarranted from a legal point of view in Denmark and Norway, and during the sixteenth and seventeenth centuries leading theologians of the Danish Church condemned it several times.
+After the Lutheran reformation the practice of cruentation was unwarranted from a legal point of view in Denmark and Norway, and during the sixteenth and seventeenth centuries leading theologians of the Danish Church condemned it several times.
 Nevertheless, cruentation continued to be used well into the eighteenth century, and its outcome continued to be accepted as evidence by law courts – indeed, in a few cases, the ordeal was overseen or even organized by clergymen.
 Apparently the practice was so popular that it continued to remain judicially sanctioned for some time even when that meant circumventing the official teaching of the Protestant state church.